FBC Cribs – Fridge Addition

 Butter up top (out of the picture), sriracha, horseradish, buffalo wing sauce (I think?), brown mustard, Tabasco, dijon mustard, Yin Yang hot sauce, chinese mustard, a Gatorade that was from a soccer goodie bag and will never get consumed so I should just donate it, and lemon juice.

-From top: Capri Sun (also a soccer goodie bag hold over), two things of Korean chili paste that owns my heart, homemade strawberry jam, yeast for making bread and pizza dough, Organic Better Than Bouillon Beef because we rarely eat beef and therefore don’t make homemade stock.
+From top: Capri Sun (also a soccer goodie bag hold over), two things of Korean chili paste that owns my heart, Easy Strawberry Jam, yeast for making bread and pizza dough, Organic Better Than Bouillon Beef because we rarely eat beef and therefore don’t make homemade stock.

 Middle shelf: Yellow mustard.
 Sensing a theme?
 I like mustard.
 Pesto (because I didn’t make and freeze enough homemade last year), organic BBQ sauce from Costco, some really old teriyaki sauce that I need to throw away, but probably won’t for a while, sweet chili sauce, a salad dressing that literally has 2 tsp left in it, and organic marinara sauce from Costco.